SatvirKooner/Learnify/README.md

 # Learnify
-Learnify is a chrome extension that allows users to view a flashcard every time they create  a new tab.
+Learnify is a chrome extension that allows users to easily learn new concets through spaced repetition